 The Actuarial Function opinion on underwriting policy is an analysis that should challenge these assumptions.
-Details on the tests that Lloyd's conducts for the prospective year loss ratios used as part of capital setting are outlined in the thematic loading instructions provided annually.
+Details on the tests that Lloyd's conducts for the prospective year loss ratios used as part of capital setting are outlined in the reserving tests of uncertainty instructions provided annually.
+This includes an expectation that the gross prospective loss ratio for capital setting should not be below the gross SBF loss ratio by class of business.
+Additionally, we highlight that systemic inability to execute planned loss ratio performance across recent underwriting years may lead to additional capital requirements beyond those implied by the reserving tests of uncertainty.

-3.7 Opening Balance Sheet
+4.10.2 Opening Balance Sheet

-The assets in the opening balance sheet in the model should be consistent with the projected balance sheet at the year end.
+The assets in the opening balance sheet in the model must be consistent with the projected balance sheet at the year end.
 The volatility in the modelling should allow for the uncertainty associated with the projection of this balance sheet.
 The opening model balance sheet projection (T0) should be prepared on the basis of net nil basic own funds on a Solvency II basis.

-3.7.1 Funds at Lloyd's / Funds in Syndicates (FAL / FIS)
+4.10.2.1 Funds at Lloyd's / Funds in Syndicates